Connecticut Cancer Misdiagnosis Lawyers

-Despite all the tools available to doctors, studies show that life threatening illnesses are misdiagnosed about 20 percent of the time.
+Despite all the tools available to doctors, studies show that life-threatening illnesses are misdiagnosed about 20 percent of the time.
 When a person is given the wrong diagnosis and treated incorrectly, it can cost his or her life.
 An example of this is a 4-year-old boy that was diagnosed with leukemia and treated with a strong course of chemotherapy.
 What the doctors failed to recognize, however, is that he had a rare form of the disease which could not be cured with chemotherapy.

 The chemotherapy he was given masked his symptoms for about a month but then returned.
 And, because he was so weak, each course of chemotherapy put him at risk of death.
-According to an article published by The New York Times, the doctors who diagnosed him were concerned about dark spots on the boy’s skin (which are not typical of leukemia), but decided to move forward with chemotherapy anyways.
+According to an article published by The New York Times, the doctors who diagnosed him were concerned about dark spots on the boy’s skin (which are not typical of leukemia) but decided to move forward with chemotherapy anyway.